I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dxva/ns-dxva-_dxva_procampcontrolcaps.md

 ## Members

+`Size`

+Specifies the size of this structure in bytes.

+`InputPool`

+Indicates the memory pool from which the ProcAmp control source surfaces should be allocated.
+For more information, see the D3DPOOL enumeration in the Microsoft Window SDK documentation.

 `d3dOutputFormat`

 Indicates the Direct3D surface format of the output frames.
 Usually the ProcAmp device outputs frames in a surface format that matches the input surface format.
 This member ensures that the <a href="https://msdn.microsoft.com/a1de1905-09f3-4689-ace9-06690a1f930a">VMR</a> or other video renderer is able to supply the correct format for the output frame surfaces to the ProcAmp control hardware.
 If the <b>DXVA_VideoProcess_YUV2RGB</b> flag is returned in the <a href="..\dxva\ne-dxva-_dxva_videoprocesscaps.md">DXVA_VideoProcessCaps</a> structure, the VMR assumes that valid output formats are specified by this member as well as the RGB32 format.

-`InputPool`

-Indicates the memory pool from which the ProcAmp control source surfaces should be allocated.
-For more information, see the D3DPOOL enumeration in the Microsoft Window SDK documentation.

 `ProcAmpControlProps`